jwaugh/VelocityOpticalFiber/README.md

 #v2 100Gbps availability network-wide
 - Expected before December 2019
+- 10GbE or 100GbE available via proper routing and switching equipment
 - Reach of at least 3500 endpoints (21.875% of Lewis County; or 87.5% of Weston)